ehickey96/ehickey96.github.io/index.md

    The introduction to SQL, Fundamentals of Data Mining and Client Server Development course helped me gain a strong understanding of databases and practice, creating, managing, utilizing, and implementing databases into other systems.
 During this capstone, I would apply that knowledge and create a MySQL database and incorporate it to my third Artifact found within this ePortfolio.
 My data structures and algorithms course advanced my understanding and capabilities as a software engineer.
 I worked with various data structure types, began understanding the importance of time and space complexity, and began to incorporate more advanced algorithms such as creating a method to search through a binary tree to add or remove entries.
 This knowledge advanced my understanding and appreciation of algorithms and data structures, and the role they play.
 <br/>

 Other skills gained can be see in the many courses that helped grow my understanding of software design as well as security.
 The majority of my courses throughout my program expanded on my understanding of software design, and promoted security.
 Object Oriented Analysis and Design gave me a more advanced understanding of the design project and gave me in depth practice creating various design documentation (sequence diagrams, communication diagrams, class diagrams, CRC cards and more) as well as the value they add to the design process.
 This gave me practice with detailed design methods and strengthened me as a Software Engineer.
 Finally, throughout my program, I had been shown the importance of security throughout the development process.
 My Secure Programming course helped improve my understanding and skills in secure programming.
 I worked to create a security policy, understand defense in-depth, perform various testing, and gained experience practicing more advanced secure programming techniques and tests.
-These techniques have been carried over and can be seen throughout the projects here
+These techniques have been carried over and can be seen throughout the projects here.
+There are many other incredibly courses I have taken at SNHU , which have also all aided in my growth as a software engineer.
 <br/>

 ### Portfolio Summary